Pruntech/Power-BI-Projects/README.md

 ### Database Integration:
 Integrated a local MySQL database with the Power BI project, enabling seamless data import for analysis.
+Database includes:
+- (Date Dimension Table) Calendar table
+- (Dimension Table) Geographical table
+- (Dimension Table) Employees information table
+- (Dimension Table) Products information table
+- (Fact Table) Sales table

 ### Data Modeling:
-Using Power Query, I validated the data, cleaned it, corrected missing values, and removed unnecessary columns.
+Using Power Query, I validated the data, cleaned it, corrected missing values and removed unnecessary columns.
 In Power BI, I set up relationships and developed a star schema to optimize the data model for reporting.

 ### Dashboard Creation:
 The following key dashboards were created to provide insights into sales performance:

 ### KPI Dashboard:
-Displays two main KPIs: Profit and Profitability, broken down by month, and categorized by teams.
-The data can be viewed overall or drilled down by specific teams.
+Displays two main KPIs: Profit (Revenue - Boxes Cost) and Profitability (Profit / Boxes Count) - Overall and broken down by teams.
+We can see status of our KPIs by last of selected months - current value vs target.

 ### Profit Dashboard:
-Shows the company’s profit, segmented by date range, months/years, teams, salespeople, and products.
-Allows detailed insight into profitability.
+Shows the company’s profit, segmented by date range (months/years), teams, salespeople, and products.
+Allows detailed insight into company profits.

 ### Profitability Dashboard:
-Displays profitability, calculated as profit per unit sold, with the ability to filter by date range, months/years, teams, salespeople, and products.
+Displays profitability, calculated as profit per unit sold, with the ability to filter by date range (months/years), teams, salespeople, and products.
+Allows to check the status of company profitability.

 ### Overall Dashboard:
-Tracks the sales trend month-over-month and year-over-year, comparing sales to the previous year.
-It also displays product costs, customer trends, and a profit vs. cost comparison by month/year.
+Tracks the sales (Revenue) trend by date (month/year), comparing sales to the previous year.
+It also displays product profit vs costs comparison and customer trends by date (month/year).

 ### Products Dashboard:
-Identifies the most profitable products within a selected time period, highlighting the top 3 best-performing products, their sales quantities, and the number of customers who purchased each.
+Identifies the most and the worst profitable products within a selected time period, highlighting the top 3 best-performing products, their sales quantities, and the number of customers who purchased each.

 ### People Dashboard:
 Shows the performance of individual teams and their members, including the highest-grossing team, the team with the highest average profit per person, and the top-performing salesperson.